Time, results, treatment, blood, vial, papers, charting, review, progression

 When a person reaches a chronic level of infection, symptoms often disappear.
 But the virus is still present, and the person can still transmit the virus to others.1,3

-If a person’s CD4 count drops to below 200, they are diagnosed with AIDS.
+If a person’s CD4 count drops to below 200, doctors diagnose them with AIDS.
 This is the most advanced state of HIV.
-By now the immune system is damaged to the point that infections are very hard to fight.1,3
+By now the virus has damages the immune system to the point that fighting infections is very hard.1,3

 The length of time from initial transmission to AIDS varies widely.
 It may take just a few years, or it may never happen.
-The sooner a diagnosis is made and a person begins treatment, the more easily HIV can be controlled.1,3
+Therefore, the sooner a diagnosis is made and a person begins treatment, the more easily HIV can be controlled.1,3

 There is no cure for AIDS or HIV.
-But ART can help people with HIV live long, healthy lives.1,3,4
+Nevertheless, ART can help people with HIV live long, healthy lives.1,3,4

 Featured Forum